johannschopplich/kirby-headless/README.md

 This field method will resolve the UUIDs to the actual file or page objects, so you can access their properties directly in your frontend.

-> ℹ️ At the moment, only image references are resolved.
-If you need to resolve other references, please open an issue.

 ```php
 # /site/config/config.php
 return [